Wednesday 26 June 2024

 With the departure of the White Admiral my attention turned to the Black Hairstreak, an altogether different proposition.
 Tiny, no more than the size of a thumbnail they inhabit the high hedges of blackthorn that circumvent the meadow.

-For the most part they imbibe honeydew from the blackthorn leaves but occasionally are tempted to nectar on the bramble flowers that grow sparsely within the fastness of the blackthorn.This provides the opportunity that often can take hours to realise.
+For the most part they imbibe honeydew (the secretions of aphids) from the blackthorn leaves but occasionally are tempted to nectar on the bramble flowers that grow sparsely within the fastness of the blackthorn.This provides an opportunity that can often take hours to realise.

 But the trial of will is worth it for the satisfaction of discovering for oneself one of the rarest and most elusive butterflies in Britain, its mouse brown wings decorated with an orange band and row of black spots on the hindwing.Look very carefully and you will see the thin white line that gives the insect its name ( hairstreak) and that runs as a haphazard scribble down the wings.